Prophetic Scriptures of Jesus' Suffering and Resurrection

 Dan 3:25 He answered and said, Lo, I see four men loose, walking in the midst of the fire, and they have no hurt; and the form of the fourth is like the Son of God.

-Now scriptures related to the called being in His presence:
+Now, here are Scriptures related to the called being in His presence:

-Psa 31:20 You shall hide them in the secret of your presence from the pride of man: you shall keep them secretly in a pavilion from the strife of tongues.
+Psa 31:20 You shall hide them in the secret of your presence from the pride of man: You shall keep them secretly in a pavilion from the strife of tongues.

 Psa 140:13 Surely the righteous shall give thanks unto your name: the upright shall dwell in your presence.